trueos/trueos-docs/trueos-handbook/install.rst

 A |trueos| installation assumes there is an existing GPT or primary partition to install into.
 If the computer has only one disk and
-|trueos| will be the only operating system, it is fine to accept the
+|trueos| is the only operating system, it is fine to accept the default
-default partitioning scheme.
+partitioning scheme.
 However, if |trueos| will be sharing space with other operating systems, ensure |trueos| is installed into the correct partition or an existing operating system may be inadvertently overwritten.

 There are several required elements to install multiple operating